It's Worth Your Effort to Make a Place for Everything

-When our two children were young, we lived in a three-bedroom house of about 1200 square feet.
-Compared to the modern American home that is small, but in spite of that my house was usually fairly tidy, even though we homeschooled.
+When our two kids were young, we lived in a three-bedroom house of about 1100 square feet.
+Compared to the modern American home that's small, but in spite of that my house was usually fairly tidy, even though we homeschooled.

 Does that sound like an impossible dream?

-The secret isn't really secret – everything had a home.
+Everything had a home.
 Everything.

 I know you've heard this: "A place for everything and everything in its place."
 But what does that mean?
 And why should you go to the trouble?